Post-Discovery First Aid ~ Thriving Beyond Infidelity

 Don’t Take Anything Personally

-Though it may be difficult to accept, the affair has nothing to do with you.
-You may put some responsibility on yourself, and your wayward partner may even outright blame you for their affair (though this is deeply flawed/wounded thinking).
-Nevertheless, the affair was 100% your partner’s choice, and reflects their vulnerabilities and their opportunities and their choices
+The affair has nothing to do with the faithful partner.
+Sometimes, the faithful partner will put some responsibility on themselves, and/or the unfaithful partner may even outright blame them for the affair (though this is deeply flawed/wounded thinking).
+Nevertheless, the affair is always 100% the choice of the unfaithful partner, and reflects their vulnerabilities and their opportunities and their choices

-Responsibility for the relationship is shared, but infidelity is a choice that has nothing to do with you, whatever issues there may be within the relationship.
+Responsibility for the relationship is shared.
+Infidelity is a choice that has nothing to do with the faithful partner, no matter what issues there may be within the relationship.
 There are great relationships that have affairs and toxic relationships that do not.

 Gratitude